Sharatmaharjan/Notes/BCA/3rd sem/Unit 3: Object-Oriented Programming Concepts.md

 10. **Use Nested and Inner Classes:**
     - Implement **nested** and **inner classes** to group related classes together, enabling better organization and encapsulation of functionality within a larger class.

-By the end of this unit, students will have a strong foundation in object-oriented programming in Java, and they will be equipped to design and implement well-structured, maintainable, and reusable Java applications.